agus-gian/laravel-meta-generator/README.md

 # Laravel Meta Generator

-A Laravel package designed to effortlessly add and manage metadata for your Eloquent models without modifying their primary tables.
-Leverage a flexible key-value system with automatic type detection, casting, and useful artisan commands for seamless setup and maintenance.
+Laravel Meta Generator is a powerful package that enables you to easily attach and manage metadata for your Eloquent models without modifying their primary database tables.
+It provides a flexible key-value system featuring automatic type detection, casting, and handy artisan commands to simplify installation and maintenance.

 ---